Botswana’s Moremi Game Reserve

 Camp Moremi

-Camp Moremi offers classic African safaris from a camp that consists of only twelve tented guest rooms.
+Camp Moremi offers classic African safaris from a camp with only twelve tented guest rooms.

 Chiefs Camp